plinder-org/plinder/README.md

 - `train-val-test` splits and ability to tune splitting based on the learning task
 - Robust evaluation harness to simplify and standard performance comparison between models

-# 📢 Notice
+The `plinder` project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated

-The `plinder` project is a collaboration between the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and the community at large.
+We highly welcome contributions!
-If you find `plinder` useful,
+If you find `plinder` useful, please see the citation file for details on how to cite.

-please see the citation file for details on how to cite.
+To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io/) Workshop at NeurIPS, one of the fields’ premiere academic gatherings, which will be announced shortly.

 # 👨💻 Getting Started